gladkikhartem/dragonlock/README.md

 ## Features
-* 5 separate APIs that can deliver 20k req/second on $4 VPS.
+* 5 separate APIs that can deliver 20k req/second on $4 VPS or 150k req/second on $45 VPS
 * Strongly consistent writes & frequent backups to S3.
 * Small & simple codebase